RaymondBibby/toDo/README.md

 ## 5. Problem Solving

-    [ ] 📹 Watch the 5 videos by Michael Starbird.
+    [x] 📹 Watch the 5 videos by Michael Starbird.

-    [ ] 💻 Complete FreeCodeCamp's Algorithm Challenges.
+    [o] 💻 Complete FreeCodeCamp's Algorithm Challenges.

-    [ ] 💻 Complete the Errors Challenges.
+    [x] 💻 Complete the Errors Challenges.

 ---

 ## 6. What is JavaScript?

-    [ ] 📖 Read the Preface and Chapter 2 of Kyle Simpson's 'Get Started'.
+    [x] 📖 Read the Preface and Chapter 2 of Kyle Simpson's 'Get Started'.

     [ ] 📖 Read Paul Ford's article, 'What is Code?'.